ParallelMaths/parallel/pages/summer-paper-8.md

 # Parallel Academy Year 8 Summer Paper

-To begin this part of the Summer homework, [open this Junior Mathematical Challenge practice paper](https://drive.google.com/file/d/1Ddr1PqnTkdpt2E_MGJje24emb0shAnTT/view?usp=drive_link){target="_blank"}.
+To begin this part of the Summer homework, [open this Intermediate Mathematical Challenge practice paper](https://drive.google.com/file/d/1Ddr1PqnTkdpt2E_MGJje24emb0shAnTT/view?usp=drive_link){target="_blank"}.

 This paper is for practice purposes.
 We won't be judging you on your score - our only expectation is that you give it the time and attention it deserves.
 Standard UKMT rules apply: you must not use a calculator or look anything up whilst completing the paper.